davidfurlong87/Java-Projects/README.md

 ## Singleton - Basics
 Nothing remarkable here. just a simple thing I put together whilst learning Java singletons.
 Defines a filing cabinet class, and updates its static member variable 'count' whenever instantiated.

+## Spring Annotations
+Basic project developed whilst learning Spring annotations.
+Make use of various annotations such as @Component and @Value.

+## Spring Aspects
+Similar to the above, a very simple app which let me explore the use of aspects in Spring to modularize an app better.
+Part of a series of programs based around microservices.

+## Spring Beans and Services
+A more complicated Spring project.
+Defines a number of different messaging services, and uses Spring beans to add and remove data from the application context.

+## Spring MVC - Basic
+My first implentation of a Spring MVC project.
+Creates a simple login and authentication service in the model-view-control pattern.